How to Set Up a Good Still Life Composition

 It is a good idea before you settle with any one composition and start painting, to make thumbnail sketches of the subject.

 The thumbnail sketch can be made with pencil, pen, marker, any drawing or writing tool you have handy.

 Keep the size small (1-2 inch sizes) and proportional to your canvas.
-Use the monochromatic quick sketch to decide how to crop and how to center the composition in the painting.
+Try several monochromatic quick sketches to decide how to crop and how to center the composition in the painting.